fr-oesphy/pyfish-doc/documentation.md

 - `java_requests` and `java_websocket` depend on network access.
 - `java_subprocess` depends on local OS permissions and available tools.
 - `java_pyperclip` is mainly meaningful on desktop clients.

-## Build Outputs

-PyFish is built per loader and per validated version profile.

-Useful profile ids:

-- `mc1211`
-- `mc1212`
-- `mc1213`
-- `mc1214`
-- `mc1215`
-- `mc1216`
-- `mc1217`
-- `mc1218`
-- `mc1219`
-- `mc12110`
-- `mc12111`

-Typical outputs:

-- `build/profiles/<profile>/fabric/libs/pyfish-fabric-<minecraft>-1.2.0.jar`
-- `build/profiles/<profile>/neoforge/libs/pyfish-neoforge-<minecraft>-1.2.0.jar`

-## Mod Template

-The repository also ships a PyFish-powered mod template:

-- `documentation/pyfish_mod_template/`

-Use it when you want:

-- a real Java mod that embeds PyFish scripts
-- content registered under that mod's namespace instead of under `pyfish`
-- a starting point for shipping PyFish as part of a proper mod rather than only as a modpack script environment

-## Final Note

-For the most detailed, up-to-date, and loader-aware reference, open:

-- `documentation/documentation.html`

-That is where the per-function pseudo-pages, loader switch, version switch, and event matrix now live.